-a) The term "aeronautical authorities" means, in the case of the Austrian Federal Government the Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology and in the case of the Government of the United Arab Emirates, the General Civil Aviation Authority or, in both cases, any person or body authorised to perform any functions at present exercised by the said authorities or similar functions;

-b) The term "agreed services" means scheduled international air services on the route(s) specified in the Annex to this Agreement for the transport of passengers, baggage, cargo and mail, separately or in combination; in accordance with Article 12 of this Agreement.

-c) The term "Convention" means the Convention on International Civil Aviation opened for signature at Chicago on the seventh day of December 1944, including any Annex adopted under Article 90 of that Convention and any amendment of the Annexes or Convention under Articles 90 and 94 (a) thereof, so far as those Annexes and amendments are effective for both Contracting Parties;

-d) The term "Annex" means the Annex to this Agreement, including any modifications made thereto in accordance with this Agreement.
-The Annex forms an integral part of the Agreement and all references to the Agreement shall include reference to the Annex except where otherwise provided;

-e) The term "capacity" in relation to agreed services means the available payload of the aircraft used on such services, multiplied by the frequency operated by such aircraft over a given period on a route or section of a route;
+- a) The term "aeronautical authorities" means, in the case of the Austrian Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology and in the case of the Togolese Republic the Ministry in charge of civil aviation, in both cases, any person or body authorised to perform any functions at present exercised by the said authorities or similar functions; - b) The term "agreed services" means scheduled international air services on the route(s) specified in the Annex to this Agreement for the transport of passengers, baggage, cargo and mail, separately or in combination in accordance with the agreed capacity entitlements; - c) The term "Convention" means the Convention on International Civil Aviation opened for signature at Chicago on the seventh day of December 1944, including any Annex adopted under Article 90 of that Convention and any amendment of the Annexes or Convention under Articles 90 and 94 (a) thereof, so far as those Annexes and amendments are applicable for both Contracting Parties; - d) The term "Annex" means the Annex to this Agreement as amended.
+The Annex forms an integral part of the Agreement and all references to the Agreement shall include reference to the Annex except where otherwise provided; - e) The term "capacity" in relation to agreed services means the available payload of the aircraft used on such services, multiplied by the frequency operated by such aircraft over a given period on a route or section of a route;

-f) The terms "air service", "international air service", "airline" and "stop for non-traffic purposes" have the meanings assigned to them in Article 96 of the Convention;

-g) The term "designated airline" means any airline, which has been designated and authorised in accordance with Article 3 of this Agreement;

-h) The term "intermodal transport" means the public carriage by aircraft and by one or more surface modes of transport of passengers, baggage, cargo and mail, separately or in combination, for remuneration or hire;
+- f) The terms "air service", "international air service", "airline" and "stop for non-traffic purposes" have the meanings assigned to them in Article 96 of the Convention; - g) The term "designated airline" means any airline, which has been designated and authorised in accordance with Article 3 of the present Agreement; - h) The term "intermodal transport" means the public carriage by aircraft and by one or more surface modes of transport of passengers, baggage, cargo and mail, separately or in combination, for remuneration or hire; - i) The term "price" means: - (i) "air fares" to be paid to air carriers or their agents or other ticket sellers for the carriage of passengers and baggage on air services and any conditions under which those prices apply, including remuneration and conditions offered to agency and other auxiliary services; and - (ii) "air rates" to be paid for the carriage of mail and cargo and the conditions under which those prices apply, including remuneration and conditions offered to agency and other auxiliary services.

-i) The term "price" means air fares and/or rates to be paid for the carriage of passengers, baggage, cargo and mail and the conditions (including special conditions for the carriage of mail, if any) under which those prices apply.
-(This definition covers, where applicable, the surface transport in connection with international air transport, and the conditions to which their application is subject);
+This definition covers, where applicable, the surface transport in connection with international air transport, and the conditions to which their application is subject;

-j) The term "self-handling" means a situation in which the airport user directly provides for itself one or more categories of ground handling services and concludes no contract of any description with a third party for the provision of such services; for the purpose of this definition, among themselves airport users shall not be deemed to be third parties where:

-- a) one holds the majority in the other, or - b) a single body has a majority holding in each;

-k) The term "specified route" means a route specified in the Annex to this Agreement;
+- j) The term "self-handling" means a situation in which the airport user directly provides for himself one or more categories of ground handling services and concludes no contract of any description with a third party for the provision of such services; for the purpose of this definition, among themselves airport users shall not be deemed to be third parties where: - a) one holds the majority in the other, or - b) a single body has a majority holding in each; - k) The term "specified route" means a route specified in the Annex to this Agreement;